NCAR/lrose-HawkEdit/README.md

 Follow along with the progress through the meeting notes (view code).

+Videos that demonstrate how to use HawkEdit:
+** insert links to videos from Alex presented at the most recent workshops **

 Here is a video tutorial on the new Boundary Editor (software developed and video created by Jeff Smith at CSU). https://vimeo.com/369963107